 advantage of certain categories of exemption detailed in the Order.
 For a copy

 of the Exemption Notification click here

 Minimum Licensing Criteria

 granted a licence the Authority has to be satisfied that all criteria as set

 The Authority must be satisfied of the following:

-- The business is conducted in a prudent manner including by maintaining minimum net assets, adequate liquidity, adequate
+The business is to be conducted in a prudent manner,(including but not limited to) maintaining minimum net assets, adequate liquidity, adequate

 The Authority has provided details of its interpretation of the minimum licensing criteria in its Statement of Principles, published pursuant to section 9 of the Act.